Lastcraft484/RoleBot/README.md

 [Python Download](https://www.python.org/ftp/python/3.8.5/python-3.8.5.exe)
 **Add Python to path**

-Open cmd and paste this by
+Open cmd and paste: `py -3 -m pip install -U discord.py`

+Open a text editor and paste the token from before in place of `TOKEN` on l

 ## Example
 Here is a simple set up for how to assign roles to emoji.